For more than 90 years, San Francisco Zoo has been entertaining locals and tourists.

 Free day at SFO Zoo

-Residents of San Francisco get a chance to visit San Fran Zoo for free on certain days.
+Residents of San Francisco get a chance to visit the San Fran Zoo for free on certain days.

-You must provide your identity proving your residency in San Francisco to enjoy these free days.
+You must provide your identity, proving your residency in San Francisco, to enjoy these free days.

 The last free day at the SFO Zoo was on 5 Feb 2020 and the next open day is yet to be announced.